decentraland/adr/content/ADR-292-customize-nametag-color.md

 - The `unity-explorer` client enforces fixed Saturation and Value when writing Profile.nameColor.
 - Other clients may choose to allow arbitrary color values.
-- Consumers of `Profile.CompactInfo.UserNameColor` must therefore not assume constrained HSV values and should treat the color as arbitrary RGBA input.
+- Consumers of this `nameColor` must therefore not assume constrained HSV values and should treat the color as arbitrary RGBA input.

 ## Specification